 Is there anyone who doesn’t love frozen desserts?
 This exquisite nondairy ice cream lets you enjoy a delicious frosty treat without any of the guilt or extra saturated fat that usually comes along for the ride in traditional versions.

-Create your own cold and creamy dessert in about two minutes, combining nondairy milk and frozen fruit in a high-powered blender.
+Create your own cold and creamy dessert in about two minutes, combining nondairy milk and frozen fruit in a high powered blender (like a Vitamix).

 This super easy method works in a food processor too.
 The texture may be just a little grainier, but the flavor is just as good.